Broccoli (song)

-"Broccoli" is a song by American rapper DRAM featuring fellow American rapper Lil Yachty.
-It was released on April 6, 2016, by Atlantic Records and Empire Distribution as the lead single from DRAM's debut studio album Big Baby DRAM.
+"Broccoli" is a song by American rapper DRAM featuring Lil Yachty, released on April 6, 2016, by Atlantic Records and Empire Distribution as the lead single from DRAM's debut studio album, Big Baby DRAM.
 It was produced by J. Gramm, with Rogét Chahayed as co-producer.
 It received a Grammy Award nomination for Best Rap/Sung Collaboration at the 59th Annual Grammy Awards.

 Background and release

 The song was released for digital download as a single on April 6, 2016.
 It is the first single from DRAM's debut studio album, Big Baby DRAM, which was released in October 2016.
 A limited edition picture disc 7" vinyl version of the song was released on November 25, as part of Record Store Day's Black Friday sale.
 In an interview with Genius, DRAM spoke on the creation process behind the song: